PayPal is an online payment processor and financial technology company. It offers personal accounts for free, so how does PayPal make money?

 Alongside interest from the money it holds, PayPal charges interest for its credit facilities.

-If a person takes out a PayPal credit account, they will be charged interest of up to 26.24% on the balance.
+If a person opens a PayPal credit card or gets a business loan, they will be charged interest of up to 26.24% on the balance.

 Ready to build your portfolio?
 With Public.com you can follow other investors, discover companies that are inline with your beliefs, and invest into stocks and crypto with very little money!
 What are you waiting for?
 Check out Public Now!